ethz-asl/hand_eye_calibration/README.md

 # hand_eye_calibration
 Python tools to perform hand-eye calibration.

+It includes time alignment of sets of poses, the implementation of a dual-quaternion based approach to solve the hand eye calibration, pre-filtering and filtering of poses, as well as the integration of a pose refinement step using batch optimization from [oomact](https://github.com/ethz-asl/oomact).

+There are also classes that implement quaternions and dual-quaternions a set of plotting tools that were used to generate the plots in the paper.

 The datasets where these algorithms are evaluated on can be found [here](http://projects.asl.ethz.ch/datasets/doku.php?id=handeyecalibration2017).